Phil Jimenez: Career

 Jimenez appeared in a panel discussion on diversity in sci-fi/fantasy fandom in the March 19, 2015 episode of the Comedy Central humor and commentary program The Nightly Show with Larry Wilmore, along with Marvel Comics' director of content and character Sana Amanat, hip-hop artist Jean Grae and comedian Mike Lawrence.
 During the discussion, Jimenez commented, "It feels strange to me that we would partition race, gender and nerd as if they were distinct things...All human beings are this combination of experiences and ideologies...Everybody's get some nerd in them.
 But the idea that, somehow, being a nerd is separate from one’s religious or moral or political beliefs is strange to me.
 We all bring everything to our decision-making on a daily basis."

 As part of the DC Rebirth relaunch of DC's titles, Jimenez was the writer and artist of the Superwoman series from 2016 to 2017.
 He got involved with Rebirth when he was originally assigned to be the artist of Superman but after DC changed their publishing plan, he was asked to work on Superwoman.
 Jimenez uses his own experiences and emotions and projects them onto the characters in his work.
 He uses the anxiety he experienced with his mother's death to relate to how Lana Lang deals with her losses.
 In addition, Jimenez wanted to create a female villain who was not sexually charged, and was motivated by something other than baby-making.

+In November 2021, Jimenez illustrated the first issue of Wonder Woman Historia: the Amazons.
+Written by Kelly Sue DeConnick, the three-issue limited series takes place before the birth of Diana and tells of the creation of the Amazons and how Hippolyta became their queen.
+The second Wonder Woman Historia: the Amazons issue was illustrated by Gene Ha and the third by Nicola Scott; an omnibus edition of the comics miniseries was released in June 2023.
+He returned to the Titans once again writing and drawing Titans Annual #1 (2025), which was released on July 30.
+The Annual focuses on Donna Troy, the first Wonder Girl, as she meets her estranged father for the first time.